Coir Products FAQ

 Erosion Control Solutions with Coir

-Coir products are one of the leading erosion control solutions from GEI Works.
+Coir products are one of the leading erosion control solutions from Erosion Control Products.
 As a result, we have received numerous questions over the years.
 Below is a selection of frequently asked questions, so our customers can have a better understanding of the many uses of coir.
 Please contact us with any other questions about our coir products.

 1. What is coir?
 Why is coir used for erosion control?